 - Market Discipline: This needs increased disclosure requirements.
 Banks need to mandatorily disclose their CAR, risk exposure, etc to the central bank.

-- Supervisory Review: According to this, banks were needed to develop and use better risk management techniques in monitoring and managing all the three types of risks that a bank faces, viz. credit, market and operational risks.
+- Supervisory Review: According to this, banks needed to develop and use better risk management techniques in monitoring and managing all the three types of risks that a bank faces, viz. credit, market and operational risks.

 - Capital Adequacy Requirements: Banks should maintain a minimum capital adequacy requirement of 8% of risk assets